arph226/BAE305-SP25-Lab8/README.md

 1. Ensure the robot is assembled correctly, with wheels attached to the motors and the motor driver connected to the Arduino RedBoard.
 2. Connect the battery pack and ensure it is properly placed, avoiding contact with the floor when the binder clip is installed.
 3. Open the Arduino IDE and upload the provided robot control sketch.
-4. Open the Serial Monitor in the Arduino IDE (ensure baud rate is set to 9600).
+4. Open the Serial Monitor in the Arduino IDE (ensure the baud rate is set to 9600).
 5. In the Serial Monitor, type the following commands to control the robot:
    - "f" for forward.
    - "b" for backward.